WALK THE REGION WITH TED AND KATE HISCOCK

 Take the right fork in the road, (also signed to the Vinaigrerie de Guineille), which runs parallel to a verdant V shaped valley with ancient gnarled vines (‘vielles vignes’) falling like something from Lord of the Rings on to the road; follow it to a bend which at this point crosses the charming brook Cosprons.

-Immediately take the right fork (DO NOT FOLLOW TO the vinaigrerie again) and start climbing the narrow cork-oak wooded slope and although this is still a road for traffic, it is very quiet and only travelled by local residents and vignerons.
+Immediately take the right fork (DO NOT FOLLOW TO THE VINAIGRERIE) and start climbing the narrow cork-oak wooded slope.
+Although this is still a road for traffic, it is very quiet and only travelled by local residents and vignerons.

 La Galline is ever dominant on this climb and towards the top at each hairpin bend, the question is inevitably asked; “Is it not around this next corner?”
 The views from this track are magnificent as far as the coast out to Cap Béar with its lighthouse; the three beaches at Paulilles and Cap d’Ullastrell are all clearly visible.